Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 <activity android:name="com.adobe.marketing.mobile.FullscreenMessageActivity" />
 ```

 In addition to adding the `FullscreenMessageActivity`, a global lifecycle callback must be defined in your app's MainActivity to ensure the proper display of fullscreen in-app messages.
-To define the global lifecycle callback, see [Implementing Global Lifecycle Callbacks](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/lifecycle/lifecycle-extension-in-android#implementing-global-lifecycle-callbacks).
+To define the global lifecycle callback, see the [implementing global lifecycle callbacks section](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/lifecycle/lifecycle-extension-in-android#implementing-global-lifecycle-callbacks) within the Lifecycle documentation.
 {% endhint %}

 ### Set up local notifications

 To set up local notifications in Android, update the AndroidManifest.xml file with `<receiver android:name="com.adobe.marketing.mobile.LocalNotificationHandler"/>`.
-To configure the notification icons that the local notification will use, see [Configuring notification icons](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics-mobile-services#configuring-notification-icons).
+To configure the notification icons that the local notification will use, see the [configuring notification icons section](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics-mobile-services#configuring-notification-icons) within the Adobe Analytics - Mobile Services documentation.
 {% endtab %}

 {% tab title="iOS" %}